starwisp/Civizard-tileset-archeology/README.md

 #### 5.4.
 UPDATE.
 Progress with terrain tileset
-I looked at the 4 output files in TiledGGD-pe- and noticed shifting and tearing at some, and cut off areas at the end of another bin that looked like it was cut off too early.
+I looked at the 4 larger files with the terrain graphics data in 'TiledGGD-pe-' and noticed 'shifting' and 'tearing' and a cut off area at the end of another bin that looked like it was cut off too early.

 <p align="center">
 <img src="https://github.com/starwisp/Civizard-tileset-archeology/assets/4465384/8415f6df-3058-496c-992e-cdd2ab349f7e" alt="drawing" width="500"/>